OpenArabicPE/journal_lughat-al-arab/README.md

 If you just want to browse the edition in a more human-readable view, start [here](https://openarabicpe.github.io/journal_lughat-al-arab/tei/oclc_472450345-i_1.TEIP5.xml).
 All bibliographic metadata is available as part of [OpenArabicPE's public Zotero group](https://www.zotero.org/groups/904125/openarabicpe/items/).

-Note that I focus on the first three volumes published before WWI.
+Note that I focus on the first three volumes (34 issues) published before WWI.
 Publication dates for later volumes have not been corrected.
 Their bibliographic data will appear at faulty positions in the Zotero group if sorted by date.

 # mark-up of sections
 ## to do